Updated: Jan 14, 2021 Location: UC Irvine Campus Job Type: Department: ACCOUNTING AND FISCAL SERVICES

-Must have a valid CA driver's license and participate in DMV Pull notice program Must be willing to work early mornings, evenings, and/or weekends as necessary.
+Must be willing to work early mornings, evenings and/or weekends as needed.
 Completes the assigned training timely, and attends training workshops to enhance current and future career development.
 Participates in general staff meetings, campus workshops, and conferences.
+Must have a valid CA driver's license and participate in DMV Pull notice program.

 Final candidate subject to background check.
 As a federal contractor, UC Irvine is required to use E-Verify to confirm the work status of individuals assigned to perform substantial work under certain federal contracts/subcontracts.